Chavithra/degiro-connector/README.md

 The parameter "totp_secret_key" is only required if you have enabled 2FA on Degiro's website.

-When you activate 2FA on Degiro's website, it displays some QRCode.
+When you try to activate 2FA on Degiro's website, it displays some QRCode.

+This QRCode changes at each activation.

 A QRCode is a picture which can be converted into a text.